DanaMcFarlane/TechBuildWebsite/README.md

 - aboutTheCreators.html: about the creators, includes necessary descriptions for presentation at Tech Build
 - techbuildwebsite_eat.html: places to eat in Hartford
 - techbuildwebsite_things.html: things to do in Hartford
+- techbuildwebsite_MorePlaces.html: other cities presented around the United States